bwesterb/pol/README.md

 Then, create a new safe with `pol init`.

     $ pol init
     You are about to create a new safe.
-A can have up to six separate containers to store your secrets.
+A safe can have up to six separate containers to store your secrets.
 A container is accessed by one of its passwords.
 Without one of its passwords, you cannot prove the existence of a container.